Fraunhofer-ITMP/mpox-kg/README.md

 # Running KG workflow and visualization

-### Pre-requisite 1: Installation of python 3 and jupyter notebook (Please skip it if you already have these in your pc)
+### Pre-requisite 1: Installation of python 3 and jupyter notebook (Please skip it if you already have these)

-We recommend installing anaconda (https://www.anaconda.com/) which will automatically install python and jupyter notebook.
+We recommend installing anaconda (https://www.anaconda.com/) which will automatically have python pre-installed whereas jupyter notebook can be installed with a click.

 a) Next step would be to create a dedicated environment within anaconda to run the scripts.
 To do this, open anaconda.
 You'll be able to see HOME at the left of the screen.